Many or all companies we feature compensate us. Compensation and editorial

 • Get 1% cash back with proof of graduation

-Ascent offers loans for undergraduate and graduate students, and is one of the few student loan companies that does not require a cosigner.
-They also offer loans for borrowers who have a cosigner.
+Ascent offers loans for undergraduate and graduate students and is one of the few student loan companies that doesn’t require a cosigner.
+It also offers loans for borrowers who have a cosigner and loans to pay for boot camps, which are career prep programs at specific schools.

 If you have Citibank student loans, you may be able to refinance them with a new lender to lower your interest rate and monthly payment.
-Refinancing is only available for borrowers with good credit and a steady track record of on-time payments.
+Refinancing is typically available to borrowers with good credit and a steady track record of on-time payments.

-Refinancing federal student loans will convert them into private student loans.
-This will mean giving up benefits like income-driven repayment plans, loan forgiveness programs, and more.
-You should think carefully before refinancing federal student loans.
+Refinancing federal student loans converts them into private student loans.
+This will mean giving up benefits such as income-driven repayment plans and loan forgiveness programs.
+Consider this before refinancing federal student loans.

-If you’re interested in refinancing, use our guide to the best student loan refinance lenders or learn more with our guide to deciding if you should refinance your student loans.
+If you’re interested in refinancing, use our guide to the best student loan refinance lenders, or learn more with our guide to deciding whether to refinance your student loans.